How to use beta to estimate your company’s rate of return.

 The CAPM cost of capital model requires no introduction.
 It is used by business appraisers, savvy investors, and even the general public on occasion.
-Ask your friendly securities broker about betas and you will be regaled with a list of investment prospects with different levels of risk and return, along with the beta number for each company.
+Ask your friendly securities broker about betas.
+You will be regaled with a list of investment prospects with different levels of risk and return, along with the beta number for each company.

 The beauty of the CAPM model is its simplicity.
-In formal math terms, it is a linear function that you can use to calculate a company’s expected rate of return based on the market-wide figures of risk free rate of return and equity risk premium.
+In formal math terms, it is a linear function.
+You can use it to calculate a company’s expected rate of return based on the market-wide figures of risk free rate of return and equity risk premium.

 Security market line